12th Foreign Infantry Regiment

 12e REI - 12 REI - Foreign Legion - France - stele - monument - La Malmaison - Chemin des Dames

-A stele to the 3rd Battalion, 12e REI near La Malmaison, at the Chemin des Dames.
-The unit was annihilated here on 6 June 1940.
+Stele to the 3rd Battalion 12e REI, unvailed in 1990 near La Malmaison, at the Chemin des Dames.
+The unit was annihilated there on June 6, 1940.

 12e REI - 12 REI - Foreign Legion - France - Commemorative plaque - Soissons

-A commemorative plaque installed at the Pont Gambetta (Gambetta Bridge) of Soissons, in memory of the 12e REI men.
+Memorial plaque installed on the Pont Gambetta (Gambetta Bridge) in Soissons in memory of the 12e REI men.

 12th REI - 12 REI - Foreign Legion - France - stele - monument - Villeneuve-Saint-Germain

-A stele to the 12e REI in Villeneuve-Saint-Germain, a village east of Soissons, in the 1960s and the 2010s.
-The village was being defended by men of the 2nd Battalion.
-The monument was erected by Mr. de Ronde, a former Lieutenant with the regiment.
+Stele to the 12e REI in Villeneuve-Saint-Germain, a village east of Soissons, in the 1960s and in 2010.
+Men of the 2nd Battalion were defending the village.
+The stele was unveiled by Mr. de Ronde, a former lieutenant of the regiment.

 12e REI - 12 REI - Foreign Legion - France - Commemorative plaque - Sermoise

-A commemorative plaque at St. Rémi’s Church in Sermoise, a village east of Venizel, to pay hommage to 32 French soldiers who have died here on 7 June, including men of the 12e REI.
+Memorial plaque on the church of St. Rémi in Sermoise, a village east of Venizel, to commemorate the 32 French soldiers who died there on June 7.
+These included men from the 12e REI.

 11e REI - 12e REI - 12 REI - Foreign Legion - War Memorial - Trets

-The official War Memorial dedicated to the 11e REI and 12e REI is located south of Trets.
-Note the milestone of the Legion Road.
+War Memorial dedicated to the 11e REI and 12e REI south of Trets.
+Note the milestone of the Legion Road that had been moved there.

 12th REI - 12 REI - Foreign Legion - France - Rue du 12eme REI - Soissons